Meldiron/aw-poc-svelte/README.md

 - `functions/logs.svelte` = `/functions/logs`
 - `functions/logs/index.svelte` = `/functions/logs`

 2. You can use `__layout.svelte` to show some part of the code on multiple routes, for example header or footer.
+It will apply to all files inside a folder where you put layout (recursively).
 You are also able to have different header on un-authentificated and authentificated pages.

 3. Dynamic URLs are pretty simple, once again, represented in folder structire.
 You can easily access the information using `page` store provied by Svelte.
 Example in `src/routes/functions/f-[functionId].svelte`.